falvarado7/falvarado7/README.md

  A pipe welder who has discovered a whole new world within the intricate lines of code.
 During my downtime, I found a hidden passion for software development.
 Wwhat started as a curiosity has evolved into a full-fledged journey of self-discovery and skill-building.
 I've been fervently teaching myself how to code, exploring languages like JavaScript, HTML/CSS, and more.
 Recognizing the potential of this newfound interest, I've recently embarked on an exciting adventure by enrolling in a Software Engineering Bootcamp.

+- 👨‍💻 Currently working as a pipe welder

 <!--
 **falvarado7/falvarado7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.